mitschabaude/fast-base64/README.md

 These turn out to be not faster than the single-threaded versions, irrespective of the number of workers, except for very large payloads (> 1MB) in the pure JS version (where 3-4 workers can provide a speed-up of 1.5-2x).
 Especially the Wasm version with threads is clearly slower.
 It also comes with a larger bundle size and worse browser support.

-As far as I can tell, the added overhead of slicing up the input, messaging to the workers and back, and rejoining the results is bigger than the gains in performing the actual calculation.
+As far as I can tell, the added overhead of slicing up the input, messaging to the workers and back, and recombining the results is bigger than the gains in performing the actual calculation.
 Base64 in Wasm is simply already faster than some Browser-native functions that are involved, like `postMessage()`, `TextEncoder.encode()` and `Uint8Array.splice()`.

 ## Curious about Base64?